hernangonzalez1987/test-unico/Readme.md

 To run the tests execute the following commands on root folder :

- - pip install -r requirements.txt
+ - pipenv shell
  - sh test.sh

-It should print the result of all unit tests and a report with coverage.
+It will print the result of all unit tests and a report with coverage.